ESNBLIZZARD/netflix-gpt/README.md

 - BugFixing of redirection of /Login and /Browse page
 - Unsubscribed to the onAuthStateChanged callback - unmounting
 - Hardcoded strings converted to variables and kept in utils->constants
+- Registered for TMDB API and create an app & get access token
+- Get data from TMDB API
+- Setup store for "now playing movies"
+- created custom hooks